 Type 2 encryption

 Terminal Activation Key (TAK) or a Security Activation Key (SAK),

 will be selected.

-The image on the rights shows a typical SECTEL 2500 unit.
+The image on the right shows a typical SECTEL 2500 unit in a fully

+black enclosure.
 Its case is virtually identical to that of the other

-The Motorola SECTEL 2500 was typically used by US Government agencies,
+The Motorola SECTEL 2500 was primarily used by US Government agencies,

 such as the FBI, DEA, ATF, etc. It was also used by the US Military,

 Canadian defense agencies and some (approved) foreign government agencies.